10 week course in Poole

 Explore Life To The Full…

-The Poole Happiness course offers a practical means to discover fully who we are, understand how to relate to the world we live in and see what gets in the way of being happy, peaceful and free.
+The courses offer a practical means to discover fully who we are, understand how to relate to the world we live in and see what gets in the way of being happy, peaceful and free.

 Students are invited to see life as a place to test the words of the wise through practical and mindful exercises.